Jookia/klipper/README.md

 # Klipper TMC2209F branch #

+This branch lets you use Klipper on the following printers without soldering:

+- Anycubic Kobra
+- Anycubic Kobra Max
+- Anycubic Kobra Plus

 ## How to use ##

 Ideally you should follow proper Klipper documentation, but for testing this tutorial should be sufficient to get up you and running.